 \subsection{Generating optimal eco-trajectory batch}

 As shown in Figure \ref{Fig.1}, the core purpose of the offline module is to generate an optimal eco-trajectory batch that contains the most fuel-efficient trajectory for each possible length of the CAV travel time through the study network.
 The feasibility and effect of such a task are verified below: \begin{itemize} \item Assuming that all studied vehicles will finish their trip in the studies network by the end of $\varphi$th cycle, the travel time of any vehicle would not exceed \textit{$\varphi$C - $R_{\varphi}$}.
 By adopting the discrete-time framework, the number of possible values for travel times from vehicle entry to the stop line is $\frac{\varphi C - R_{\varphi}}{\theta}$.
 Therefore, a finite number of optimization problems will be solved, each corresponding to a travel time value.
-The optimal solution, indicating a trajectory with the highest fuel efficiency, will be added to the batch \item The fuel consumption does not vary with the vehicle entry time and solely depends on the vehicle travel time.
+The optimal solution, indicating a trajectory with the highest fuel efficiency, will be added to the batch \item The fuel consumption is not affected by the vehicle entry time, but rather depends solely on the vehicle travel time if the trajectories have the same speed and acceleration patterns.
 Therefore, generating duplicate trajectories that differ only on the vehicle entry time is unnecessary.
-All candidate trajectories generated in this module are assumed to start from \textit{t}=0. \item Those real-time constraints, i.e., traffic signal and safe following distance constraints, are not required in the offline module since they can be addressed in the online module simply by specifying a proper travel time. \end{itemize} To achieve the objective of the off-line module, Algorithm 1 is developed, where each iteration is to generate a trajectory yielding the optimal fuel-efficient eco-trajectory with a specific traveling time $\xi$.
+All candidate trajectories generated in this module are assumed to start from \textit{t}=0. \item Those real-time constraints, i.e., traffic signal and safe following distance constraints, are not required in the offline module since they can be addressed in the online module simply by specifying a proper travel time. \end{itemize} To achieve the objective of the off-line module, algorithm \ref{algorithm:1} is developed, where each iteration is to generate a trajectory yielding the optimal fuel-efficient eco-trajectory with a specific traveling time $\xi$.